Ford Flex: Background

 At the 2005 Chicago Auto Show, Ford unveiled the Ford Fairlane concept vehicle.
-Derived from the mid-size Ford CD3 platform (to be used by the 2006 Ford Fusion sedan), the vehicle was a 3-row MPV with multiple distinctive styling elements.
+Derived from the mid-size Ford CD3 platform (to be used by the 2006 Ford Fusion sedan), the vehicle was a 3-row MPV with several distinctive styling elements.
 The rear passenger doors of the Fairlane were rear-hinged; this configuration was chosen to provide better interior views when on display.
 When the doors were closed, the configuration appeared similar to a production minivan.

 The concept vehicle was approved for 2009 production as the Ford Flex.
 Along with the name change, several extensive changes were made from the Fairlane concept, while the styling was largely left intact.
 The vehicle was increased in size, shifting from the CD3 chassis to the full-size D4 platform.
 While replacing the Freestar minivan, the design abandoned sliding doors for front-hinged doors, in line with a station wagon.

 Styled by former Volvo designer Peter Horbury, the Flex featured horizontal grooves in the doors and tailgate, evoking the design of classic Woodies.
 Car Design News said the styling referenced "a previous era without resorting to obvious retro styling cues."